Arjunbhavsar/Job-Portal/README.md

 ----

-- Tested Deployment and it works!
+- Tested locally as of now
-- All URL's have been changed to heroku

-- UserController.java:
+- Profile UI update
-	- updateUser function added
-	- Job.java connected to User.java
-		- Added ArrayList<String> createdJobId and acceptedJobId
+- Added job lists in profile

-- JobController.java:
-	- acceptJob function added
-	- createJob function added

-- UserController.java:
-	- updateUser function added
+	- Working on adding editing